4d/docs/docs/FormObjects/properties_Display.md

 :::note blankIfNull

 By default, a null date is displayed with zeros, e.g. 00/00/00.
-With the "blankIfNull" option, a null date is displayed as an empty area. "blankIfNull" must be combined with the selected format value:
+With the "blankIfNull" option, a null date is displayed as an empty area.
+The "blankIfNull" string (case sensitive) must be combined with the selected format value.
+Ex: "systemShort blankIfNull" or "ee dd LL blankIfNull".
-- with a built-in format, after a space character, ex: "systemShort blankIfNull"
-- with a custom format, without space character, ex: "ee dd LLblankIfNull"

 :::